 Grade point average (GPA) indicates the average value of your final course grades.
 When colleges look at your GPA, they are not looking at the number alone; admissions officers view your GPA within the context of your coursework difficulty.
 This is where the difference between weighted GPA and unweighted GPA comes to the fore.

 A weighted GPA represents the average value of your final grades in a course while considering its difficulty.
-The more challenging course options you can choose at high school include AP classes, the IB Program, and honors courses.
+The more challenging course options at high school include AP classes, the IB Program, and honors courses.

-The weighted GPA system aims to provide colleges with a clearer idea of a student’s college readiness, measured on a scale from 0 to 5.0.
+The weighted GPA system aims to give colleges a clearer idea of a student’s college readiness, measured on a scale from 0 to 5.0.

-Unlike a weighted GPA, an unweighted GPA indicates the average value of your final grades in your courses without factoring in their difficulty.
+Unlike a weighted GPA, an unweighted GPA indicates the average value of your final course grades without factoring in their difficulty.
 For example, an A in an advanced course gives the same GPA as an A in a regular course.

-Thus, if a student receives a mixture of A’s and B’s in advanced-level courses, their overall GPA may be lower than someone who received straight A’s in regular courses.
+Thus, if students receive a mixture of A’s and B’s in advanced-level courses, their overall GPA may be lower than those who received straight A’s in regular courses.
 Unlike weighted GPA, unweighted GPA is calculated on a scale from 0 to 4.0.